conradlab/SATINN/README.md

-# TICAT
+# SATINN
-Testis Image Classification and Analysis Tool
+Software for Analysis of Testis Images with Neural Networks